Wakefield and District Tennis League

 8. APPEALS PROCEDURE

 Should the League officials consider that a club has contravened a League Rule the Club shall have the Right of Appeals to an Appeals Panel.
-The panel is to comprise of The League Officials and an elected Representative from each of three Member Clubs.
+The panel is to comprise of an elected Representative from each of three Member Clubs.
 Any Member of the Panel with a vested interest in an Appeal would be required to stand down for that particular Appeal.
 The Appeals Panel will be elected at the Annual General Meeting each year.

 9. PROMOTION AND RELEGATION